The Bible and Government

 It has been said that America has never been a Christian nation, or that our founders were a bunch of atheists, agnostics, and deists.
 But consider the facts.
 At least 50 of the 55 framers of the U. S. Constitution were Christians (see M. E. Bradford's book listed below).
-Every single American president has taken his oath on the Bible and has referenced God in his inaugural address.
+Every American president has taken his oath on the Bible (except John Quincy Adams and Theodore Roosevelt) and referencing God in his inaugural address is standard (Oath).
 Every one of the 50 state constitutions calls on God for support.
 The Supreme Court, in 1892 after a an exhaustive 10-year study of the matter, said: "This is a religious people.
 This is a Christian nation."
 See Holy Trinity Decision.
 Even today, the Supreme Court opens each session with the verbal declaration, "God save the United States of America."

 Perhaps the most famous statement in America's Declaration of Independence is, "All men are created equal."
 The concept of universal human rights and equality comes exclusively from the biblical ideas that all people are created in the image of God and from Jesus' sacrificial death for all.
 This concept was unkown in history outside of biblically based cultures.

 There are, however, two areas in which the American system can be faulted— (1) racial slavery and (2) compassionateless wealth.
 But both of these flaws are failures to implement biblical Christianity, rather than being caused by it.